pierfrancescomartinello/BigDataProject/mobility_requirements.md

         - if selected vehicle is car or motorbike:
             - what is your vehicle's displacement? [int]
             - what is your vehicle's power source? [multi-choice] [gasoline/diesel/biodiesel/ethanol/electricity/other]
+            - how much fuel do you use each month? [int]
             - how much time do you usually need to park your vehicle? (in minutes) [int]
     - how much time do you need to reach your workplace/university/school with the vehicle you selected(in minutes)? [int]